njaton/Medical-Cost-Personal/README.md

 # Medical-Cost-Personal

-A look into how child amount altered annual charges.
+A look into how child amount altered charges.

 Dashboard : http://rpubs.com/njaton/424622